untillpro/scm4j/scm4j-jenkins/README.md

   - Password of Jenkins user used to run tests

 To run functional tests just execute JenkinsApiTest class as JUnit test or run `gradle test`.
 All jobs created during testing are deleted after automatically.
+Note: tests are skipped by gradle if `build` task is present in tasks graph.